-- Think about the health and safety of our pupils and refrain from parking or pulling up onto the zig zags outside the school during restricted hours.
-They should also refrain from parking in the staff car park. - Refrain from entering pupil areas such as toilets, classrooms and other school buildings (e.g the Junior building) unless directed to by a member of school staff - Show respect for the private lives of school staff and not ask questions about their private lives e,g sexual orientation, marital status, children etc
+- Think about the health and safety of our pupils and refrain from parking or pulling up onto the double yellow lines on the corner of Holly Park Road and Bellevue Road during school pick up and drop off hours.
+They should also refrain from parking in the staff car park. - Think about our neighbours when dropping off or picking up your child, ensuring that you're not parked over any driveways or disabled access bays. - Refrain from entering pupil areas such as toilets, classrooms and other school buildings (e.g the Junior building) unless directed to by a member of school staff - Show respect for the private lives of school staff and not ask questions about their private lives e,g sexual orientation, marital status, children etc